 Another strength of the collection is the professional correspondence.
 In handling correspondence, Creston always typed a letter, copied it, signed it, mailed the signed copy to the recipient, and kept the original unsigned letter for his records.
 Thus the correspondence contains all of the letters, telegrams, and postcards sent to and from Creston.
 There is, however, very little personal correspondence.

 Other highlights of the collection include Creston's writings on his own life and works, including program notes from 64 works, autobiographical sketches, lectures, diaries, and date books from 1944 to 1985.
 Creston's philosophy of life and music can be found in 11 notebooks kept by Creston on mysticism and occultism in Series VI: Writings Unrelated to Music, which also contains 40 of his poems.
 Besides the music manuscripts, manuscripts of both published and unpublished books and articles by Creston are an important part of the collection.
 Over 210 reviews of Creston's music and 470 concert programs from 1932-1985 can be found in their own series, and also in scrapbooks that were organized by Louise.
-The sound recordings series is contained on 140 tapes containing 255 recordings of 106 of his works, five interviews, and one lecture, which can be found in the Marr Sound Archives.
-The majority of the recordings are not published, and were originally recorded on reel-to-reel tapes.
 Other series in the Collection contain foreign language notebooks, biographical information, awards and honors, and scores and books owned by Creston, as well as over 130 photographs.